Without Prejudice

 Quotes from interviews:

 -"I decided to allow myself to live.
 I’m hiding here now.
-I have my own life, and yes, it helps.
-It’s like nothing is happening"
+I have my own life, and yeah, it helps.
+It’s like nothing’s happening"

--"Some small things help me, so positive and useful, and with visible results.
-For example, in the morning I light the stove so as not to freeze, I carry water from the well.
+-"Some small tasks help me, such positive and useful ones, with visible results.
+For example, in the morning I light the stove so I don’t freeze, I carry water from the well.
 It’s like coming back to life"

 Limiting exposure to news